skawaguchi/league-homework/README.md

 5. After getting into the problem space more, I decided to introduce `moment.js` after all to simplify the comparison aspect of the solution.
 We don't _need_ it, but it just makes this simpler.
 I like `moment` because it's very declarative and this code will be easier to process for the reader.
 The alternative is to work with the `Date` object directly.
 We could easily just hard-code a year, month, etc. and just deal with the output milliseconds from the epoch, but who wants to look at that?
 Not me!
 If forced to, say, because we don't want the external dependency, then I'd do that but extract it into its own class.
 6. It's looking like Big-O `O(A * B)` is unavoidable.
 It's not bad.
 7. A React interface to test the application live.
+8. After struggling a bit with combining arrays, though about an Interval Tree.
+Honestly, probably should've done this from the beginning, but to demo TDD I thought I'd start with the most basic solution and work my way up.
+Now I feel like I've invested too much time in this.
+In real life, I would be happy to do this.
+So I've missed the opportunity for two data structures: Interval Tree and State pattern.
+9. I realized I hadn't coded a Redux app from scratch for a really long time.
+I decided to use this project as a refresher.
+I had forgotten all of the boilerplate and the pain of converting from React components using internal state to Redux.
+The process has reminded me why Redux is so nice.

 # Original Coding problem
 Write a program that will subtract one list of time ranges from another.
 Formally: for two